WallieEverest/tt03/README.md

 ## TinyTapeout 3 Configuration

-For this third Multi Project Chip (MPC) tapeout, the original scan chain will be configures in 'external mode'.
-The inputs and outputs for user projects will be derived externally from the scanchain data, not the I/O pins.
-The scanchain control signals will occupy the device pins designated io_in and io_out.
+For this third Multi Project Chip (MPC) tapeout, the original scan chain will be configured in 'external mode'.
+The inputs and outputs for user projects will be derived externally from the scanchain data, not from the chip's I/O pins.
+The scanchain control signals will occupy the pins designated io_in and io_out.
 Expected throughput is better than 10k byte/second.
 The ChipTune project will configure the shift clock to attain 9600 bytes/sec.
+This speed provides a 4800 Hz clock and 300 baud communication to the tiny user project.

 ![Top level drawing](image/tt03_top_level.svg)